Zydak/Vulkan-Path-Tracer/README.md

 # Vulkan-Path-Tracer
 ![Sponza](./Gallery/GodRays.png)

 Physically based offline path tracer made in Vulkan with Ray Tracing Pipeline extension.
 It uses energy conserving BSDF with Diffuse, Dielectric, Metallic and Glass lobes + volumetric scattering.
 Renders can also be saved as png images.
+There's also a small [writeup](https://zydak.github.io/Clouds/index.html) on how exactly the participating media is being rendererd if you're interested.

 # System Requirements
 - Windows 10 with MSVC or Linux with GCC (Only debian 12 with GCC 12.2 is tested)